 Office hours: Monday to Friday, 8:30 a.m to 4:30 p.m.

 Office phone number: 905.682.5311

 For more informationabout fees view the 2016 cemetery rates and fees for St. Catharines residents.

 Victoria Lawn Cemetery also offers inscription bronze products.

-Situated beside the Welland Canal in east St. Catharines, Victoria Lawn Cemetery was established in 1856 by the town of St. Catharines.
+Situated beside the Welland Canal in east St. Catharines, Victoria Lawn Cemetery was established in 1856 by the Town of St. Catharines.
 The Town hired renowned landscape gardener Robert Mundy to plan the cemetery and plant the flower beds and trees.
-Originally named The St. Catharines Cemetery, Victoria Lawn took its current name in houour of Queen Victoria of England at the turn of the century.
+Originally named The St. Catharines Cemetery, Victoria Lawn Cemetery took its current name in honour of Queen Victoria of England at the turn of the 20th century.

-Queenston Courtyard Columbarium, a distinctive and commemorative feature of Victoria Lawn Cemetary, gracefully blending into the historic landscape, provides cremation inurnment for a maximum of two interments per niche.
+The Queenston Courtyard Columbarium, a distinctive and commemorative feature of Victoria Lawn Cemetery, gracefully blends the historic landscape and provides cremation inurnment for a maximum of two inurnments per niche.

-Opened in the year 2000, is dedicated to the memory of your loved ones, allowing for the option of entombment in a crypt or interment in a niche.
+Opened in 2000, the Garden of Memories Mausoleum is dedicated to the memory of your loved ones, allowing for the option of entombment in a crypt or inurnment in a niche.

-Learn more about the history and legacy of our community through the contributions of individuals such as Dr. Theophilus Mack, William Hamilton Merritt, Reverend Anthony Burns, and Fonce Val (Jack) Haney, by taking a Self-Guided Walking Tour at Victoria Lawn Cemetery.
-Brochures are available at the Cemetery office, Monday to Friday, 8:30 a.m. to 4:30 p.m., or by calling (905) 682-5311.
+Learn more about the history and legacy of our community through the contributions of individuals such as Dr. Theophilus Mack, William Hamilton Merritt, Reverend Anthony Burns, and Fonce Val (Jack) Haney, by taking a self-guided walking tour.
+Brochures are available at the Cemetery office, Monday to Friday, 8:30 a.m. to 4:30 p.m., or by calling (905) 688-5601 ext.
+1557.